filtyc/food-box/README.md

 <div align="center"><img src=demos/display.png width=661 height=419 /></div>

 <br>The back end is implemented using [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and deployed to AWS Lambda.
 Session attributes get stored in DynamoDB.
-Additionally, the [webscrapers directory](https://github.com/filtyc/food-box/tree/master/webscrapers) contains jQuery-based scripts that obtain and format recipe data from Blue Apron and Purple Carrot.
+Additionally, the [webscrapers directory](https://github.com/filtyc/food-box/tree/master/webscrapers) contains scripts that format data obtained from meal kit websites to help the process of updating recipes availible in the skill.